alexanderela/personal-website/README.md

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/alexanderela/personal-website.svg?columns=all)](https://waffle.io/alexanderela/personal-website)

 # PersonalWebsite
 This is my personal/professional site for my software engineering portfolio.
+It's my first foray into Angular/TypeScript and has taught me the joys of using Angular, particularly in regard to routing.
 Enjoy!

 ## Deployed App
 [www.alexanderela.com](https://www.alexanderela.com/)